Protests challenge Russia’s Putin with opposition leader Navalny in custody

+One protester in the Siberian city of Novosibirsk needed medical attention after he was beaten by police according to OVD-Info.

+Popular Russian video blogger Yuri Dud, whose YouTube channel has more than 8.6 million followers, participated in the Vladivostok protest in support of Navalny, underscoring the widespread unease in Russia about the regime’s authoritarian turn.

-Khabarovsk was roiled by separate protests over many months last year, angered by the removal of a popular local governor who was accused of murder, and by the Kremlin’s appointment of a replacement.
+At least 28 people were detained in Khabarovsk, a city roiled by separate protests over many months last year, angered by the removal of a popular local governor who was accused of murder, and by the Kremlin’s appointment of a replacement.
+Dozens were arrested in the cities of Vladivostok, Tomsk and Komsomolsk on Amur according to OVD-Info.

+Many coordinators of Navalny’s regional headquarters were detained in different Russian cities, according to the director of Navalny’s Anti-Corruption Foundation, Ivan Zhdanov, who spoke live on YouTube Saturday.
+Some were arrested as they left their apartments to go to protests.

 The protests came after a sweeping national crackdown in which police detained opposition activists and courts locked up Navalny’s press secretary, Kira Yarmysh, and another team member, Georgy Alburov, co-author of a bombshell viral YouTube video “Putin’s Palace — History of the World’s Largest Bribe.”
 The video alleging colossal corruption in the construction of a vast Black Sea palace for President Vladimir Putin has been viewed more than 65 million times in three days.
 The Kremlin denies any relationship between Putin and the palace.